davidgma/fresh-food-old-version/doc/040 fresh_rules.md

 1. [Foods that are kept fresh-tasting by the packaging are forbidden][packaging].
 1. [Foods with an ingredients list of more than 1 item are forbidden][ingredients].
 1. [Foods that have been frozen][frozen] for more than 2 weeks are forbidden.
-1. Artificially ripened foods are forbidden.
+1. [Artificially ripened foods are forbidden][ripened].
 In practice this means that foods must be either (i) local and in-season, or (ii) organic, from a country that is fairly close and in-season in that country.
 1. Foods that require a preparation process that has only become available within the last 200 years are forbidden.
 1. Foods with a shelf life of more than a month, except where they are completely dry, or are entirely either fat or sugar, are forbidden.
 1. Fermented foods are forbidden except in small quantities.